Inside the inning that kept the Dodgers in this World Series

 And then Watson hit McCann, bringing up tough switch-hitter Marwin Gonzalez.
 At 2-2, Watson threw a changeup, low and in, Gonzalez lined it up the middle -- right to a leaping Utley.
 In the pre-shift era, that's a base hit to center.
 In 2017, with the right positioning -- long an Utley specialty -- it was an out.

-The hearts of Dodgers fans skipped a beat, but not Barnes'.
 "I thought Watty made a good pitch there," Barnes said.
 "We fell behind, but I thought Utley was going to make the play."

 So we went to the bottom of the sixth.
 Barnes was leading off against Verlander.

-"I'm just trying to get on base any way I could," Barnes said.
+"I'm just trying to get on base any way I could," said Barnes, who grew up a Dodgers fan in Riverside, California.

 Verlander had thrown 69 pitches, 48 for strikes.
-His final pitch of the fifth had been a 97 mph fastball he blew past Forsythe.
+His final pitch of the fifth had been a 97 mph fastball that he blew past Forsythe.

-Barnes grew up a Dodgers fan in Riverside.
-He took two close fastballs for balls -- thrown 95 and 93 mph -- and then turned on 94 mph heater in the middle of the plate.
+Barnes took two close fastballs for balls -- thrown at 95 and 93 mph -- and then turned on 94 mph heater in the middle of the plate.
 It wasn't hit that hard, but he lined it into left for a leadoff single.

-That brought up Utley, batting in the nine-hole.
-He took a slider low and then fouled off a fastball and a slider.
-The 1-2 pitch was another slider, and if there's one pitch from this game Verlander would like back, it was this one.
+That brought up Utley, batting in the 9-hole.
+He took a slider low, then fouled off a fastball and a slider.
+The 1-2 pitch was another slider, and if there's one pitch from this game Verlander would like back, it was that one.
 It hit Utley in the foot.
 Two on, no outs.

 "That was a huge AB there, getting two on and a guy in scoring position," Barnes said.

-"Verlander was tough," Corey Seager said.
+"Verlander was tough," Seager said.
 "We just kept grinding, grinding.
 Finally, we got the big double from CT."

 "CT" is Chris Taylor, October hero.
 On a 97 mph fastball with a 1-2 count, he dunked a little flare over first base into right field to score Barnes.
 In a different era, Taylor might have bunted.
 Not in 2017.

-"I know Doc has trust in me to swing it," he said.
+"I know Doc [Roberts] has trust in me to swing it," Taylor said.
 "The majority of the year, in that situation, he's let me hit.
 So I'm thankful he didn't give me the bunt sign, and I got the job done for him."

-Seager also fell behind 1-2 -- if you're an Astros fan, think of those three 1-2 counts, and how any of them could have changed the outcome of the inning, and the game, and the season.
-He fouled off a fastball, 97 mph up in the zone, and the drilled a slider to deep right field.
+Then Seager also fell behind 1-2; if you're an Astros fan, think of those three 1-2 counts, and how any of them could have changed the outcome of the inning, and the game, and the season.
+He fouled off a fastball at 97 mph up in the zone, before drilling a slider to deep right field.
 The initial reaction at Dodger Stadium: home run.
-But Josh Reddick made the catch in front of the wall but plenty deep enough to score Utley with the go-ahead run.
+However, Josh Reddick made the catch in front of the wall but plenty deep enough to score Utley with the go-ahead run.

 Verlander worked out of the jam from there, but the damage was down.
 Now down 2-1, A.J.
 Hinch had to hit for his ace in the seventh.